Research in Encoding And Decoding of

 Greece has an extensive GSM network operating at 900 and 1800 MHz.
 Pay-as-you-go SIMs are available from many vendors throughout the country, and top-up cards are available at nearly every kiosk.

 For US attendees with GSM phones, if you wish to use your mobile phone and home phone number, you will first need to verify that yours is an international or world phone.
 Then you will need to contact your service provider before departing the US to enable international roaming.
 Be sure to inquire about rates while abroad as there are often substantial surcharges!
 If you wish instead to get a local pay-as-you-go SIM, you will need to unlock your phone.
 Please contact your service provider for information on doing that.
 Allow a few weeks for either of these two changes.
 Also, if you have a 3G or 4G device (iPhone, Droid, Galaxy, Kindle, Blackberry, etc.) be particularly careful to understand the roaming and data costs associated with travel abroad.

 Many hotels in Firá and Firostefani have day care services as part of their offerings.
 See for example http://reservationshotels.org/en/city-18108/filter and click the box labeled Santorini hotels with Babysitting/Child Care.
 Alternately, a web search for Santorini childcare will bring up a large list of equivalent hotel search engines.
 Please verify with hotels prior to making reservations that they do have child care available.

 The Nomikos Conference facility is wheelchair accessible from the road entrance.
 Please contact hotels directly to assess how accessible they are.
-As a rule, Firá can be somewhat difficult to navigate by wheelchair.
-Please also send email to the conference organizers at email@example.com.
+As a rule, Firá can be difficult-to-challenging to navigate by wheelchair.
+Many of the pathways are cobblestone, and small steps or other surface irregularities are frequent.
+Please send email to the conference organizers at email@example.com to inquire about details.